fmatsos/gnome-opencode/docs/OPENCODE_INTEGRATION.md

 - Ends when OpenCode is stopped or crashes
 - Resets to 0 tokens on new session start

-The extension uses `lastActivity` timestamp to detect idle sessions.
-If more than 15 minutes pass without activity, an idle warning is shown.
+The extension uses both the `lastActivity` timestamp and the OpenCode `session.idle` event for idle detection.
+If more than 15 minutes pass without activity, or if a `session.idle` event is received, an idle warning is shown immediately.
+This enables real-time idle detection and notification.

 ## Daily Reset